Sign in

 Day 12: Chhukung - Pangboche (3,985m)

 The route back to Pangboche descends down the same path as before.
 The trail passes through Orsho and Shomare village.
 We can also visit the oldest Gompa in Khumbu region along the way before reaching Pangboche village.
-Here Pangboche looks up to various mountains ranges like Everest, Ama Dablam, Thamserku, etc.
+Here Pangboche looks up to various mountain ranges like Everest, Ama Dablam, Thamserku, etc.

 Accommodation: Guesthouse